 Request a floor plan in advance

 When you sign up for an exhibition, you usually get a floor plan, showing all doors, aisles, obstacles, and facilities.
-Yet, it is difficult to choose a stand based on this plan, as for example, the routing is not visible.
+Yet, it is difficult to choose a stand based on this plan, for example, the routing is not visible.

 If you don’t know the exhibition location it might be wise to visit another exhibition on this location or to discuss things with the counselors of Expo Display Service.
 Make an appointment today to discuss your stand.